 The first system (fig. 4) had a optically pumped Cesium magnetometer (Cs-2) towed 30 meter below the helicopter for the magnetic field recordings and a 1024 channel RSX-5 gamma-ray spectrometer fixed under the belly of the helicopter to map ground concentrations of Uranium, Thorium and Potassium.
-This system was used at the second phase of the survey to fill the gaps over the two lakes (B1 and B2 in fig 1.), and is described in more details in other NGU reports (i.e NGU Report 2013.047).
+This system was used to measure Nipa (sub-region E in fig 1.) and a few survey lines in Tjeldøya (sub-region D in fig 1.), and is described in more details in other NGU reports (i.e NGU Report 2013.047)

-The second system (fig. 5), that conducted more than 95% of the measurements in this survey, is a helicopter-borne system that was designed to obtain detailed airborne magnetic and radiometric data.
+The second system (fig. 5), that made more than 95% of the measurements in this survey, is a helicopter-borne system that was designed to obtain detailed airborne magnetic and radiometric data.
 This system used a Scintrex Cs-3 housed in a 2 m long bird, towed 15 meters below the helicopter for the magnetic field recordings and a similar 1024 channel gamma-ray spectrometer to the one that was installed on the first system, to map ground concentrations of Uranium, Thorium and Potassium.

-The first phase of the airborne survey began on June 4th and ended on July 05th, 2013.
-A Eurocopter AS350-B2 from the helicopter company HeliScan AS was used on this stage.
-The survey lines were spaced 200 m apart and the flight direction was NW-SE throughout the survey.
-Instrument operation was performed by HeliScan AS employees.
+The airborne survey began on July 14th and ended on August 30th, 2013.
+A Eurocopter AS350-B2 from helicopter company HeliScan AS was used for the major part of the survey, while a Eurocopter AS350-B3 employed to fly over Nipa and some lines in Tjeldøya.
+The survey lines were spaced 200 m apart throughout the survey, but the fight direction was differing in some sub-regions as shown on Table 1.
+Instrument operation was performed by Heliscan AS employees.